Taxation of properties abroad

 If you already pay the maximum rate of tax on your income and/or your assets, the purchase of an additional property abroad will not affect your tax burden in Switzerland at all, because you are already paying the maximum.

 However, there is also the case that a property abroad has a reducing effect on the tax rate in Switzerland.
 This occurs when a so-called profit cost surplus arises.
 In this case, the deductible costs for the maintenance of the property, as well as the administration and insurance, exceed the gross income or the imputed rental value.
 Since owning the property is a negative business for you, this negative income can be offset against the tax rate in some cantons, which reduces it.

 Swiss tax law also allows all costs incurred to maintain and preserve the value of the property (both in Switzerland and abroad) to be deducted from tax.
 This means that you can fully deduct the renovation costs, costs for painting, for electrical work etc. for your foreign property from your taxable income.

 If you invest in modernizations that increase energy efficiency, you may even be able to benefit from government subsidies and fully deduct the costs of these measures from your taxes as well.

 Conclusion: Declare foreign real estate in Switzerland

-Even if foreign real estate and properties are taxed in the respective country – provided there is a double taxation agreement with Switzerland – the ownership must still be declared in the Swiss tax return, otherwise you will be liable to potential prosecution for tax evasion.
-The income from the property and the value are included in the calculation of your tax rate as part of the progression proviso.
+Even if foreign real estate and properties are taxed in the respective country, the owner must still declare it in the Swiss tax return, otherwise you will be liable to potential prosecution for tax evasion.
+The income from the property and the value are included in the calculation of your tax rate as part of the progression provison.

 Contact us to calculate exactly what you can save for your specific case.
 If you have to declare foreign real estate, we will support you in making a voluntary declaration without penalty.